irisnet/irismod/modules/service/spec/02_messages.md

 }
 ```

-**State modifications:**

-- Enable the service binding
-- Increase the deposit by `Deposit` if provided

-This message is expected to fail if:

-- `ServiceName` does not satisfy the following:
-  - begins with alphabetic charactors
-  - consists of only alphanumerics, - and _
-  - length ranges in (0,70]
-- `Deposit` is invalid coins when not empty
-- the service binding with the `ServiceName` and `Provider` does not exist
-- owner of the servic binding is not `Owner`
-- the service binding is available

 ## MsgRefundServiceDeposit

 The owner can refund deposit from an unavailable service binding after a period of time since disabled.
 The operation is via `MsgRefundServiceDeposit`